The64thGamer/cheeseepedia/content/wiki/creative-engineering.md

 ### 1980

 - At and Unknown Date, CEI sells a Hard Luck Bears to Blackpool Pleasure Beach in the Lancashire England.
 - At and Unknown Date, CEI sells a Hard Luck Bears to Knoebels in Elysburg, Pennsylvania, However this could have been earlier.
-The SHow is later Opened in Late May of that year. {{< Cite 17 >}}
+The show is later opened in late May of that year. {{< Cite 17 >}}

 ### 1981